Skip to main content

 Description

-CVE-2026-21435 is a medium severity vulnerability in webtransport-go, a Go implementation of the WebTransport protocol.
-Versions prior to 0.
-10. 0 are affected by an uncontrolled resource consumption issue where an attacker can cause a denial of service by preventing or indefinitely delaying the closure of WebTransport sessions.
-This is achieved by maliciously withholding QUIC flow control credit on the CONNECT stream, blocking the transmission of the WT_CLOSE_SESSION capsule and causing the session close operation to hang.
-The vulnerability does not affect confidentiality or integrity but impacts availability by causing resource exhaustion.
-No authentication or user interaction is required, and exploitation can be performed remotely over the network.
-The issue is fixed in version 0.
-10. 0.
+webtransport-go is an implementation of the WebTransport protocol.
+Prior to v0.10.0, an attacker can cause a denial of service in webtransport-go by preventing or indefinitely delaying WebTransport session closure.
+A malicious peer can withhold QUIC flow control credit on the CONNECT stream, blocking transmission of the WT_CLOSE_SESSION capsule and causing the close operation to hang.
+This vulnerability is fixed in v0.10.0.

 AI-Powered Analysis